luafun/luafun/doc/reducing.rst

               iterator:max()

-   Return a maximum value from the iterator using :func:`operator.max` or ``>`` for numbers and other types respectivly.
+   Return a maximum value from the iterator using :func:`operator.max` or ``>`` for numbers and other types respectively.

    The iterator must be non-null, otherwise an error is raised.